-I'm a Senior Medical Secretary in the NHS, a mental health first aider and a mental health first aider., I'm a media campaigner for the mental health charity MIND and a blogger for
+I'm a Senior Medical Secretary in the NHS, a mental health first aider and a mental health first aid instructor.
+I'm a media campaigner for the mental health charity MIND and I write my own blog.

-The Huffington Post.
-I've written an article for the CALM charity website, my story was featured in an article in The Guardian newspaper and I've appeared on Sky News, BBC Newsbeat, LBC and talkRadio.
+I've also written for The Huffington Post, the CALM charity website and my story was featured in an article in The Guardian newspaper.
+I've appeared on Sky News, BBC Newsbeat, LBC and talkRadio.
 I've also been a shortlister for the Mind Media Awards since 2016.

-My second passion is acting.
-I am a professional actor based near Pinewood Studios appearing in films such as "Dogged" (IMDB 2017).
-Aside from professional acting I am the Chairman of the Iver Heath Drama Club where I have been acting since I was a child in plays and pantomimes.
+My second passion is acting and I have appeared in films such as "Dogged" (IMDB 2017) and "Nefarious" (IMDB 2019).
+I am the Chairman of the Iver Heath Drama Club where I have been acting since I was a child in plays and pantomimes.
 I am proud to be the Pantomime Dame.

 In my recent past, I was a Primary School Teaching Assistant working with different ages and 1-to-1 with SEN Children.

 I have presented/produced Radio shows on community radio, Podcasts and live YouTube Shows as well as appearing on TV and radio as an actor and a mental health campaigner.
 In my past I made a career in customer service, entertainment and customer relations; whether face-to-face, online or in written form.